• Modified on Dec 7, 2025

 Marpha

 Marpha is a famous acclimatization stop to stay.
 You will find teahouses that are very comfortable to rest.
 This place is famous for apple orchards.
-You can try apple pie, cider and brandy.
+You can try apple pie, cider, and brandy.
 The place is very warm with cultural benefits to witness.

 Jomsom